p2panda/handbook/website/docs/learn/entries.md

   url={require('./assets/entries-chained-by-backlinks.png')}
 />

-Since we are not able to generate hashes without knowing the original data, we can proof that we’ve seen the previous Entry when we created the new one.
+Since we are not able to generate hashes without knowing the original data, we can prove that we’ve seen the previous Entry when we created the new one.

 :::info A hash is a hash is a hash